High School Programs

 Students who are in the 10th, 11th, or 12th grades, attend a participating Georgia high school or an approved home study program may qualify to take college level courses under the Dual Enrollment Program.

 Who is eligible?

-- 11th & 12th grader students may take any approved Dual Enrollment courses listed on the GAfutures Dual Enrollment Course Directory.
+- 11th & 12th grade students may take any approved Dual Enrollment courses listed on the GAfutures Dual Enrollment Course Directory.
+Age restrictions may apply.

 - 10th Graders who have a minimum SAT score of 1200 or minimum ACT composite score of 26 in a single national test administration, may enroll in any approved courses listed on the Course Directory at a TCSG, USG or private eligible participating postsecondary institution.

 - 9th graders are not eligible for dual enrollment funding.

 How do I apply?